-This Asian-style tapioca pudding recipe is SO delicious and very easy to make (cooks in just 15 minutes!).
-In Thailand as well as throughout Southeast Asia, tapioca is a common dessert, but it is much different than our Western-style tapioca and SO much yummier (trust me on this one!).
-Excellent served cold on a hot summer day, or served warm from the pot during the winter months.
-Also delicious with just coconut milk and syrup, or with fresh or canned fruit added (here I topped mine with canned tropical fruit cocktail for an easy dessert treat).
-ENJOY!
+This Asian-style tapioca pudding recipe is so delicious and very easy to make (cooks in just 15 minutes!).
+In Thailand as well as throughout Southeast Asia, tapioca is a common dessert, but it is much different than our Western-style tapioca and so much yummier (trust me on this one!).
+Excellent served cold on a hot summer day or served warm from the pot during the winter months.
+Also delicious with just coconut milk and syrup, or with fresh or canned fruit added (here we topped ours with canned tropical fruit cocktail for an easy dessert treat).
+Enjoy!

 - 1/2 cup seed tapioca* (available in the baking aisle of most supermarkets)

 - 12 tbsp. maple syrup (or table syrup)

 - Optional: 1 cup fruit (fresh or canned)

 Place tapioca in a cooking pot.
 Cover with 2 to 3 cups water.
 Soak for 20 to 30 minutes.

 Pour off the water or gently drain the tapioca.